KarelKubat/runtime-metrics/api/README.md

 --
     import "github.com/KarelKubat/runtime-metrics/api"

-api is the protobuf-derived network API that the reporter's server and client employ.
+Package api is the protobuf-derived network API that the reporter's server and client employ.
 This package is not for public consumption.

 ## Usage